zhihuammu/ODE-book/chaps/07/chap07_1_introduction.md

 \end{aligned}
 $$

-The solution of this linear differential equation is
+The solution of this initial value problem is

 $$
 \begin{aligned}